Rounded Corner Images John Simone’s Photographic Voyages

 Biography

-I left Toronto in 1987, after graduating from the University of Toronto.
-In Toronto I had sold Polaroids to approximately
+I left Toronto in 1987, after graduating from the University of Toronto,

-20,000 people at Sparkles disco in the CN Tower, The Copa Nightclub in Yorkville, The Diamond on Sherbourne and the party
+at Sparkles in the CN Tower, The Copa in Yorkville, The Diamond, and aboard the Mariposa Belle.

 John Simone and Warhol-actor Allen Midgette John Simone and Warhol-actors Allen Midgette & Viva John Simone and Baroness Sherry John Simone and Baroness Sherry John Simone and Baroness Sherry John Simone and Jon Witherspoon John Simone and Judy Carne John Simone, Julie Jewels and Katerina John Simone and Julie Jewels John Simone, Quentin Crisp and Jon Epperson John Simone and Quentin Crisp and Wayne Brown John Simone and Rosemary Ampero